mdiarrah/IM-CRDT/Results_23_10_01/README.md

 all data are contained in `DATA_Experience`, with a big summary of data in files `DATA_Experience/totalDATAFRAME_IM-CRDT.csv` and `DATA_Experience/totalDATAFRAME_IPFS_Alone.csv`

-Also `Results_Non formated/` contains all the `*/time.csv` with originally retreived from G5K ndoes, if you want to recompute the data from it.
+Also `Results_Non formated/` contains all the `time.csv` with originally retreived from G5K nodes, if you want to recompute the data from it.